aabel3/OPS445-Lab-2-User-Input-Conditionals-and-Loops/README.md

 lab2e.py – Conditional execution with if/elif/else
 lab2f.py – While loops with arguments
 lab2g.py – Combining loops and conditionals
-laboutput.txt – Output log from the checking script

 🧩 Tips & Tricks:
 Use input() to capture user data and store it in variables.